Never Forgiveness

 As you read, try to recall a past sermon on any of the grace-exceptions in this article.
 Maybe you have heard one, but how about three or four?
 How would the average Christian who barely reads the Bible know of them?
 They probably don’t.
 In fact, the 3rd Grace-Exception Case in this writing has likely been unwittingly committed by a small but significant portion of the ‘real’ Christian population.
 Ignorance of the ‘law’ may be no excuse, but it still happens frequently.
 Are there other arguments explaining why a Christian wouldn’t commit a grace-exception?

 There are those who claim that Christians have ‘blanket-forgiveness’ that will forgive all sin so grace-exceptions don’t apply to Christians.
-If that were true, then the “workers of lawlessness” need not worry about getting into Heaven (Mat.
-7:21-23 ESV) – see The Path to Outer Darkness.
+If that is true, then the “workers of lawlessness” should simply remind the Lord of the policy of grace when they seek entry to Heaven (Mat.
+7:21-23) – see The Path to Outer Darkness.

 1st Grace-Exception Case